Inner critic

 The inner critic or critical inner voice is a concept used in popular psychology and psychotherapy to refer to a subpersonality that judges and demeans a person.

-A concept similar in many ways to the Freudian superego as inhibiting censor, or the Jungian active imagination, the inner critic is usually experienced as an inner voice attacking a person, saying that they are bad, wrong, inadequate, worthless, guilty, and so on.
+A concept similar in many ways to the Freudian superego as inhibiting censor, the inner critic is usually experienced as an inner voice judging a person, saying that the person is bad, wrong, inadequate, worthless, guilty, and so on.

 Characteristics

 The inner critic often produces feelings of shame, deficiency, low self-esteem, and depression.
 It may also cause self-doubt and undermine self-confidence.
 It is common for people to have a harsh inner critic that is debilitating.

 Neville Symington suggested that such a severely critical inner object is especially noticeable in narcissism.

 Jay Earley and Bonnie Weiss have labeled seven types of inner critics—the perfectionist, the taskmaster, the inner controller, the guilt tripper, the destroyer, the underminer, and the molder.

 Self-help

 A number of self-help books deal with the inner critic, though some use other terms to denote it, such as "the judge" or "the gremlin".
 There are two main approaches to working with the inner critic: